 By using plugins:

 There are many plugins available to change the default WP table prefix.
-But the most common one used is WordPress change table prefix.
-It is a unique plugin which will allow you to change your WordPress website table prefix with a single click.
+But the most common one used is the WordPress change table prefix.
+It is a unique plugin that will allow you to change your WordPress website table prefix with a single click.
 Not only single WordPress but using this plugin you can change the database tables prefix of multisite installation as well.

 This plugin will be available in your WordPress plugin repository.
 You can directly install on WordPress dashboard > plugins > add new, and then search for the plugin name.
-Once you view this plugin, click on “install now” button.
+Once you view this plugin, click on the “install now” button.

 Steps to change the default table prefix in WordPress Manually

 Create the latest backup copy of your WordPress database from your phpMyAdmin web interface using the export function.
 And then click on the ‘export’ tab at the top.
 Later follow the steps as displayed on the screen.
 Or in the cPanel click on the ‘backups’ icon and click on ‘generate/download a full backup’ and proceed with a ‘home directory backup’.

 Now open the wp-config.php file and change your table prefix from wp_ to whatever prefix you wish to give.
 Here we have given wp_Sd4o7ups43_ for this article.
 Save and upload it to your server using FTP(I use FileZilla) client software.

 Step 3: Change all your WordPress table names:

 Go to your cPanel and click phpMyAdmin and from your WordPress database, select the SQL tab.

 And enter the commands to rename all your 11 tables at once and then click “Go”.
 You might have more tables starting with “wp_prefix”, that need editing, make sure to rename all tables.